Post Operative Instructions

 - Narcotic medication: If you were given a prescription for narcotics, you may take the narcotic in addition to the Ibuprofen for additional pain relief.
 If you are taking narcotics, you should not drive or operate machinery.

 RINSING & BRUSHING – Rinsing should begin the day after surgery.
-Rinse with warm salt water (half teaspoon in eight ounces of warm water) every 3-4 hours for one week.
+Rinse with warm salt water (a half teaspoon in eight ounces of warm water) every 3-4 hours for one week.
 Carefully brush in all areas.
 Do not use an over-the-counter mouthwash while the area is healing.

 SWELLING & BRUISING – You may have a considerable amount of swelling.
 Use ice packs in the areas 20 minutes on and 20 minutes off for the first 48 hours.
 Keep your head elevated when lying down for the first two days.

 BLEEDING – Maintain firm pressure by biting on the gauze that has been placed over the surgery site for 45-60 minutes.
 If bleeding continues, change the gauze every 30 minutes or use a moistened tea bag.
 Maintain pressure and remain still for at least one hour.
 Bleeding for several hours following surgery is not unusual.

 DRY SOCKET – Though rare, this does happen in about 5% of extractions, most often caused by smoking.

 DO NOT SMOKE FOR 7 DAYS after extractions.
 If it occurs you may notice an increase in pain 4-5 days following surgery.
 Call the office and come in for treatment.
 Dry sockets need to be treated.

 STITCHES – If absorbable sutures were used, they will dissolve and fall out within a few days.
 On occasion, sutures can fall out within a few hours.
 This is ok and the socket will heal.